As latest round of U.S.-China talks end, 'significant work' remains

 The two sides offered few details of the progress as Chinese Vice Premier Liu He concluded three days of meetings with U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin in Washington.
 U.S. President Donald Trump on Thursday said a deal could be announced in the next four weeks.

-Washington and Beijing in 2018 slapped import duties on each other’s products that have cost the world’s two largest economies billions of dollars and disrupted manufacturing and supply chains.
+Last year Washington and Beijing slapped import duties on each other’s products that cost the world’s two largest economies billions of dollars and disrupted manufacturing and supply chains.
 The United States is seeking reforms to Chinese practices that it says result in the theft of U.S. intellectual property and the forced transfer of technology from U.S. companies to Chinese firms.

-“Significant work remains, and the principals, deputy ministers, and delegation members will be in continuous contact to resolve outstanding issues,” the USTR said in a statement.
+“Significant work remains, and the principals, deputy ministers, and delegation members will be in continuous contact to resolve outstanding issues,” the office of the U.S. Trade Representative’s (USTR) said in a statement.

+Chinese state media said on Saturday that the two sides had made “new progress” in the talks.

 White house adviser Larry Kudlow, speaking on Bloomberg Television earlier in the day, said Liu was due back in Beijing after Friday’s talks, but the two sides would press ahead to resolve remaining differences by video link.